KennyPeanuts/pond_diversity_fcn/lab_notebook_entries/data_analysis/code/CPOM_survey_2013_metadata.md

     * 15 Feb 2014
     * 5 March 2014 - reanalyzed the data with new WL sediment LOI data from 14 June
+    * 30 March 2014 - fixed error in CPOM density Calculations, was multiplying by ekaman area and should have been dividing

 ### Descriptive Variables: